oneeve8/kobble-data/content/Githubsupport.md

 To purchase support, Just tap the Home button and select the GitHub tab.

-Or You could have a table to make it clear:
+Or You could have a table to make it even more clear:

 Kobble 1 	[free] [data stored on your computer] [no sharing] Kobble 2 [free] [data stored on public GitHub account] [no sharing] Kobble 3 [$ price] [data stored in public github account [sharing feature enabled] Kobble 4 [$ price] [data stored in private github account [sharing feature enabled]

+Or however you plan on doing it)